Board Member Profiles

 Kenny Christianson, President

-Serves on the Governance, Growth, and Budget Committees
+Serves on the Governance, Growth Planning, and Budget Committees

 Kenny holds a Masters of Arts in Political Science and a Masters of Public Administration from Syracuse University.
 He is a lecturer of Economics at Binghamton University and Ithaca College and holds a position as Academic Consultant in the Office of Multicultural Affairs at Ithaca College.
 Kenny has been a member of Alternatives since 1992 and is committed, through his work on the Board, to meeting the needs of the underserved population in our area.